campbe13/docker-ecq2020/asciiquarium/README.md

 	# runtime
 	CMD [ "asciiquarium" ]

-### Put your asciiquiarium image on docker hub, so you can run it from anywhere
+### Run your asciiquarium container from anywhere:  put your asciiquarium image on docker hub
 tbd
 ### Extras
 While the container is running you can shell into it if you wish, to see what is going on, if you run `docker ps` you will see the container name on the left: